ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ~~~~
 {: #sampleURNUUID title='Example URN UUID'}

-There are many other ways to define a UUID format, some select methods are detailed below.
+There are many other ways to define a UUID format; some examples are detailed below.
 Please note that this is not an exhaustive list and is only provided for informational purposes.

 {: spacing="compact"}